James Ephraim Lovelock (1919-), Chemist and ecologist

-Chemist and environmentalist.
-Inventor of the 'electron capture detector' (1958), a device used to measure the accumulation of CFCs in the atmosphere.
-Considered one of the main ideological leaders in the history of the development of environmental awareness.
+Chemist, environmentalist and inventor of the 'electron capture detector' (1958), a device used to measure the accumulation of CFCs in the atmosphere.
+Lovelock was considered one of the main ideological leaders in the history of the development of environmental awareness.
 His far-reaching Gaia hypothesis, first put forward in 1972, states that the planet behaves as a self-regulating organism.
-His most recent work on the subject, The Vanishing Face of Gaia, was published in 2009.
+Lovelock published numerous works on this subject, including Ages of Gaia (1988) and The Vanishing Face of Gaia (2009).

 by Michael Gaskell